Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 To finalize the workflow and connect specific user groups to your resource, you must contact the LS AAI support team via email: ``support@aai.lifescience-ri.eu``.

 .. warning::
-   o manage existing groups or modify user access as a Group Manager, please refer to the official: `HERE <https://perunaai.atlassian.net/wiki/spaces/PERUN/pages/123600928/Group+manager>`_
+   To manage existing groups or modify user access as a Group Manager, please refer to the official: `HERE <https://perunaai.atlassian.net/wiki/spaces/PERUN/pages/123600928/Group+manager>`_

 Authentication & Entitlements
 -----------------------------